Cherreads

 The tube pulsed once more against Will's palm.
 The moss brightened.

-Then, from somewhere beneath the pool — deep beneath it, in the lightless rock under the water — something answered.
+Then, from somewhere beneath the pool, deep in the lightless rock under the water, something answered.

-Not a sound.
-A pressure.
-A low, resonant vibration that moved through the stone under his boots and up through his knees and into his chest, arriving in the exact frequency of the tube's pulse.
+It wasn't a sound.
+A low, resonant vibration moved through the stone under his boots.
+The physical tremor traveled up through his knees and into his chest, arriving in the exact frequency of the tube's pulse.
 Matching it.
 Beat for beat.

 I hear it, Khan said.